tprasadtp/protonvpn-docker/README.md

     ```
     > **Warning**
     >
-    > - If you wish to publish additional ports from other containers using this VPN, you **MUST** do it
+    > - Ro publish additional ports from other containers using this VPN, it **MUST** be done
-    >   here on the `protonwire` container!
+    >   on the `protonwire` container!
     > - `--sysctl` and `--cap-add` flags are important! without these, container cannot create or manage
     >   WireGuard interfaces or routing.

 - To use VPN in other container(s), use `--net=container:protonwire` flag.
 For example, we can run caddy to proxy `https://api.ipify.org/` via VPN.
-Visiting http://localhost:8000, or `curl http://localhost:8000` should show your VPN's country and IP address.
+Visiting http://localhost:8000, or `curl http://localhost:8000` should show VPN's country and IP address.

     ```console
     docker run \
         -it \
+        --rm \
         --net=container:protonwire \
+        --name=protonwire-demo \
         caddy:latest \
         caddy reverse-proxy \
             --change-host-header \